Jessie Maple

-Jessie Maple is an American cinematographer and film director most noted as a pioneer for the civil rights of African-Americans and women in the film industry.
-Her 1981 film Will was one of the first feature-length dramatic films created by an African-American woman."
+Jessie Maple (February 14, 1937 – May 30, 2023) was an American cinematographer and film director most noted as a pioneer for the civil rights of African Americans and women in the film industry.
+Her 1981 film Will was among the first feature-length dramatic films created by an African American woman.

 Early life and education

-Maple was born in Louisiana in 1947 in a family of 4 brothers and seven sisters.
+According to an obituary in The Washington Post, Maple was born on February 14, 1937, in McComb, Mississippi, one of eleven siblings (4 brothers and 7 sisters).
+Maple's father worked as a farmer and died when she was 13; her mother worked as a dietician and schoolteacher.
+Now in Philadelphia, Maple was a student at the Franklin School of Science and Arts, where she studied medical technology.

 In the 1960s and 1970s, Maple was head of a bacteriology and serology laboratory in Philadelphia and New York.
 She later wrote for the New York Courier.
 She received film training through Ossie Davis's Third World Cinema, and through the National Education Television Training School, a program run by WNET public television in New York City.

 The latter program was established for African Americans to learn behind-the-scenes camera jobs in order to get into the union, but funding for this program was short-lived; as Maple noted, "It was so successful that after one year they shut it down."
 She began her career in film as an apprentice editor for Shaft's Big Score! and The Super Cops.
 After being admitted to the Film Editor's Union, Maple studied and passed the examination for the Cinematographer's Union.